 Getting to Sandy Hook

 First of all, Sandy Hook is very easy to get to from New York City without a car.
-A ferry picks up at East 35th St and Wall St and takes you there for $45 round trip.
+The Sandy Hook ferry picks up at East 35th St and Wall St and takes you there for $45 round trip.
 When I went, we used a Groupon so the round-trip ticket only cost $25 instead of $45.
-You can also drive there, but there may be traffic and parking can be an issue.
+(Click here to see if there is a Groupon available) You can also drive there, but there may be traffic and parking can be an issue.

-I would recommend going early and boarding at the first stop (E 35th St.) so you can secure a seat outside on the top deck.
+I would recommend going early and boarding at the first stop (E 35th St.) so you can secure a seat outside on the top deck on the ferry to Sandy Hook.
 I do want to emphasize there are not very many seats outside.
 We almost had a fight break out when my boyfriend left his seat for a few minutes to take pictures.
 A lady lectured me about not saving seats.
 But once everything was settled, the boat ride was pretty smooth and took about an hour.

 When you arrive on the ferry, it is a short bus ride (on an old school bus) to one of the five beaches.
 If you prefer, you can rent bikes right where you get off the ferry.
 A few of my friends rented bikes and then met us at the beach.
 We went to the closest beach, Lot D. There is even a nude beach – Gunnison.
 We will talk more about nude beaches in a later post.